fossasia/eventyay-tickets/README.rst

 Contributing
 ------------
-If you want to contribute to pretalx, please get in touch with `me`_.
+If you want to contribute to pretalx, please choose an issue and comment on it if anything is unclear.
+If you find bugs you want to fix yourself, please also open an issue, just for documentation purposes.
+Check our `developer documentation`_ on how to set up pretalx.

 License
 -------